MoonPoet/xaprb-src/content/blog/2013/determining-the-universal-scalability-laws-coefficient-of-performance.md

 C(N) = \frac{N}{1 + \sigma(N-1) + \kappa N (N-1)}
 \\]

-No, you don't see it -- but it's actually there, as a hidden 1 multiplied by N in the numerator on the right-hand side.
+No, you don't see it---but it's actually there, as a hidden 1 multiplied by N in the numerator on the right-hand side.
 When you're using the USL to model a system's scalability, you need to use the C(1), the "capacity at one," as a multiplier.
 I call this the coefficient of performance.
 It's rarely 1; it's usually thousands.

 To illustrate why this matters, consider two systems' throughput as load increases: